-Day 12: Explore Osaka Meals: B, L, D
+Day 12: Explore Osaka

 Begin the day with a visit to Osaka Castle.

-Please note, it is an approximate 15 minutes' walk from coach parking to Osaka Castle.
+At Osaka castle park, you will reach to the castle for 15 minutes' walk from coach parking on flat road.
 Next, enjoy a stroll around the Dotonbori district, a restaurant mecca, where you can sample delicious local delicacies, followed by a 20-minute cruise along the Yodogawa River.
 Spend the rest of the afternoon at leisure before a farewell dinner this evening.

 Osaka Castle - Osaka Castle is one of Japan's most famous castles, known for sweeping views of the city from its hilltop perch.
-Construction began in 1583 under Toyotomi Hideyoshi, who intended the castle to become the centre of a new, unified Japan under his rule.
+Construction began in 1583 by Toyotomi Hideyoshi, who intended the castle to become the centre of a new, unified Japan under his rule.